marcelinoandrade/assistente-de-IA/README.md

 📷 Photo+Voice Mode
    → Turn the KNOB to select "Photo+Voice" mode
-   → Press BTN1 to capture a photo
+   → Press BOOT/BTN1 to capture a photo
-   → Hold ENCODER → Ask your question about the photo → Release
+   → Hold ENCODER (recording button) → Ask your question about the photo → Release
 ```

 ---